hhbyyh/DataFrameCheatSheet/README.md

 # Spark DataFrame Cheat Sheet
-Yuhao's cheat sheet for Apache Spark DataFrame.
-Welcome to contribute.
+Cheatsheet for Apache Spark DataFrame.

 ## Core Concepts
 DataFrame is simply a type alias of Dataset[Row]